- Books, Literature, and Writing»

 We waited in the queue, bought the book and went home.

-13 years ago, when my son was 10 (Harry Potter's age when he received his invitation to attend Hogwarts), my sister gave him his first Harry Potter book, an Afrikaans translation.
+in 2003, when my son was 10 (Harry Potter's age when he received his invitation to attend Hogwarts), my sister gave him his first Harry Potter book, an Afrikaans translation.
 I remember we sat in bed that morning and read non-stop.
 That was the beginning of our Harry Potter journey.

 From then on we pre-ordered our new copies with the rest of the world and the morning after the books were released, we received our copy by courier - although now of course we took turns to finish reading.
 Yes, in our house, as in others, JK Rowling inspired children to read and re-read books and discover the joy of reading.